• Skip to primary navigation

 • When making the mashed potato topping, drain the potatoes well and return them back to the pan.
 Put the pan back on low heat and then let all the water evaporate for 30 seconds.
 This way, you don’t get too much of a mushy texture when you place them over the fish filling.

-I suggest you serve this hearty dish with some green vegetables such as Air Fryer Brussel Sprouts or a healthy bowl of salad such as Rocket Salad With Parmesan, or Greek Cucumber Salad.
+• A simple and healthy bowl of salad such as Rocket Salad With Parmesan, Persian Shirazi Salad, or Greek Cucumber Salad.

 Recipe FAQs